 - Remind your doctor about allergies and problems you have had in the past with the use of similar or other medicines.

 - Understand how to take the medicine before you start using it and take your medicine as instructed by your doctor.

 - Don’t take medicines prescribed for another person or give yours to someone else.

 - Call your doctor right away if you have any problems with your medicine.
 Or if you are worried that it is doing more harm than good.
 Your doctor may be able to adjust the dose.
 Or, change your prescription to a different one that may work better for you.

 - Inform your Expert about medications and therapy you have taken

-- Lastly, your psychiatrist or psychotherapist, should know whether you are using only medications.
+- Lastly, your psychiatrist or psychotherapist should know whether you are using only medications.
 Or, that you are using only therapy.
 Or, both as the case may be.
 It sometimes is the case that when one is on therapy for certain conditions.
-And therefore, the other kind of therapy may not be needed.
+Therefore, one does not need the other kind of therapy.

 I also believe that acute psychiatric crises make use of medications to tide over them.
-They may be needed only for a short term in contradiction to the popular notion.
+In contradiction to the popular notion, they need short-term use of medications.
 Most people’s belief is that such medications for mental health conditions are used for a lifetime should be changed.
-Other misinformation is that they cause side effects and are “harmful” for the body.
+Other misinformation is that they cause side effects and are “harmful” to the body.
 This is NOT entirely true.